lVlyke/starfield-mod-loader/README.md

 You will first need to figure out the new virtual C drive directory for the script extender, which will normally be located in `~/.local/share/Steam/steamapps/compatdata`.
 You will see a number of directories in here with numerical IDs.
 One of these directories corresponds to the game ID that Steam assigned to the script extender.
 To determine which game ID is the correct one, you can look at the folder's "Date modified" timestamp to figure out which virtual drive directories were created recently.
 Assuming you added the script extender to Steam recently, the directory should have a Date modified field that matches when it was added to Steam.

 Once you have found the custom game ID, enter it as the **Custom Steam Game ID** for the profile.
 The necessary symlinks will now be created automatically when the profile is deployed.

+### Profile locking

+Profiles can be locked/unlocked by clicking the "Lock Profile" button at the top of the mod list.
+When a profile is locked you will not be able to change any settings or edit mods for that profile.

 ### Creating additional profiles